NethermindEth/horus-checker/README.md

 If the above command executed without error, you are ready to use Horus!

 ### Quick installation using Docker

+Notes:
+Quick installation using docker should be IMHO the first one mentioned, only then should we list the slow installation instructions.

 Follow these instructions if you prefer to install Horus in a docker container.
 Refer to the [Docker documentation](https://docs.docker.com/) for more